 A pair of scissors is a drawing tool.
-Cutting a line, like a road map on the surface of paper releases shapes that can be fastened, linked and connected into a structure that becomes a foundation on which to build.
-Paper lends itself to improvisation; it can be so delicate that it retains the imprint of memory, and so strong and versatile its materiality exists in a place between fabric and wood.
+Cutting a line, like a road map on the surface of paper, releases shapes that can be fastened, linked, and connected into a structure.
+This becomes a foundation to build upon.
+Paper also lends itself to improvisation.
+It can be so delicate that it retains the imprint of memory, and so strong and versatile that its materiality exists in a realm between fabric and wood.

 With a pair of scissors and paper, I can fashion a rib cage, and construct a corset or armor that warps and wefts into a woven synthesis of color, pattern, decorative trim, ornamentation, frippery, and finery.
 My work is a diversion, a coverup, a decorative camouflage with teeth.
 Like a bird’s plumage enticing its admirers to take a closer look.